uds-se/fuzzingbook/README.md

 3. If you want to use the book in a classroom, and depend on your users having access to the interactive notebooks, consider using or deploying a [JupyterHub](http://jupyter.org/hub) or [BinderHub](https://github.com/jupyterhub/binderhub) instance.

-#### Do you provide PDFs of your material?
+#### Can't you run your own dedicated cloud service?

-At this point, we do not provide support for PDF versions.
-We will be producing PDF and paper versions once the book is complete.
+Technically, yes; but this would cost money and effort, which we'd rather spend on the book at this point.
+If you'd like to host a [JupyterHub](http://jupyter.org/hub) or [BinderHub](https://github.com/jupyterhub/binderhub) instance for the public, please _do so_ and let us know.

 ### Content